AEONPHYTON/triathlon_analysis/README.md

 * Error found: :: there's not a value between the colon

 It's boring work, but the data is not very clean (the problem, probably, was during time acquisition in the race).
-To change the data in the JSON file don't use a spreadsheet like Excel because the first column si a big number and Excel converts it to an exponential number, I suggest using Notepad++ with a JSON plugin
+To change the data in the JSON file don't use a spreadsheet like Excel because the first column is a big number and Excel converts it to an exponential number, I suggest using Notepad++ with a JSON plugin